bradchristie/taminations-flutter/assets/c1/swing_and_circle.md

 # Swing and Circle (1/4, 1/2, 3/4, Full)

 From 1/4 tag, 3/4 tag, a Wave Between Parallel Mini-Waves, or Diamonds (but not Facing Diamonds):
-The dancers in the wave [Swing](../a2/slip.md).
-The very center dancers [Trade](../b2/trade.md) while the outer six move one position, in the direction shown in the diagrams below (i.e., as determined by the ends of the wave), turning as necessary to end in a 1/4 Tag.
+The dancers in the Wave [Swing](../a2/slip.md).
+The Very Center dancers [Trade](../b2/trade.md) while the Outer Six move one position, in the direction shown in the diagrams below (that is, as determined by the Ends of the Wave), turning as necessary to end in a 1/4 Tag.
 This ends Swing and Circle 1/4.